LucianoTheWindowsFan/pal-rs/README.md

 * On chroma phase error, remove the tinting issue and replace it with the saturation issue.
 * Better emulation of PAL artifacts.
 * Simulate Hanover bars as an option.
+* Fix the program.
+As of May 2, 2024, compiling the latest source code and opening the compiled program results in a crash.

 ## Download